davidpatrickrose/au-software-licence/au-software-licence.md

 `Jurisdiction` Australia

-## Agreement
+## Agreement creation

-This agreement describes the license granted to the Customer for the Service.
-By installing or using the Service, you agree to be bound by this agreement.
+This document describes a license from the Contractor to the Customer to use software.
+By installing or using the Service, the Customer agrees to follow the temrs of this document.

+### Customer creates the Agreement by using the Service.

+By installing or using the Service in any way, Customer agrees to the terms of the Agreement.

 ## License